bastelbert/tesla_charging_control_solar_production/README.md

 - set up the connection to your Loxone Miniserver (optional - you can use your preferred data source)
 - adjust the IP address in the "http request" to reach your Wallbox

-The flow was tested on Node-RED v.2.2.2 with a Loxone Miniserver Gen1, a Tesla Wall Connector Gen3 and a Tesla Model 3.

-Fun fact:
+<br>Fun fact:<br>
 It's possible to set amp values smaller than 5, e.g. 2A will be used and shown in the Tesla App.
 Just edit the function node "calculate ampvalue" to your needs.
 But please bear in mind that I cannot make any statement about the extent to which values lower than 5A can lead to problems on the car or during charging!

+<br>The flow was tested on Node-RED v.2.2.2 with a Loxone Miniserver Gen1, a Tesla Wall Connector Gen3 and a Tesla Model 3.